 Drones are becoming a more common and popular addition to your home; the only question is how high can drones fly?
 Many people are confused about what it means for their and their drone’s safety.
-Drones are designed for lower altitudes, so you should stay in the legal altitude for drones if you want to keep safe.
+Drones are designed for lower altitudes, so you should stay at the legal altitude for drones if you want to keep safe.
 There are a couple of things that you should consider when flying personal drones.
 Moreover, if you think you can always fly a drone above and beyond, that is not the case.

 It would help if you understood that they have certain guidelines and laws for drones everywhere you go.
 These laws include the altitude limit, the speed, and the areas where you can and can’t fly your drones.
-Besides another thing that you should keep in your mind is your drone’s specifications.
+Another thing that you should keep in your mind is your drone’s specifications.
 Every drone comes with a certain range that you can not surpass.

 However, you can use signal boosters to increase your drone’s range, but even that has limitations.
 Therefore, your drone’s specifications also determine how far up you can go.
 So, if you want to know how high personal drones can fly, continue reading this guide as we are here to save the day for you.